kubernetes/website/content/en/docs/tutorials/security/seccomp.md

 [kind](/docs/tasks/tools/#kind) and [kubectl](/docs/tasks/tools/#kubectl).

 The commands used in the tutorial assume that you are using [Docker](https://www.docker.com/) as your container runtime.
+(The cluster that `kind` creates may use a different container runtime internally).
 You could also use [Podman](https://podman.io/) but in that case, you would have to follow specific [instructions](https://kind.sigs.k8s.io/docs/user/rootless/) in order to complete the tasks successfully.